4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 ../../../../../_images/we13_EVT_BoundaryConditions.svg

-3. Specify turbulence modeling, solver type, duration and time step options in Numerical Setup tab.
+3. Specify turbulence modeling, solver type, duration and time step options in the Numerical Setup tab.

 • For this example, since time-series of the wind forces are needed for the structural solver, we use transient CFD simulation.
 Thus, in Turbulence Modeling group, set Simulation Type to LES and select Smagorinsky for the Sub-grid Scale Model.
 The coefficients of the standard Smagorinsky model are printed in the following text box.